etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 - **Member**: The user can select one or more assistants for the manager.
 - **Description**:  Read-only field.
 It shows the description of the assistant, used by the manager to choose the appropriate assistant for each case.

+    !!! warning
+        Remember that it is not possible to select an assistant without a description.

 ## Knowledge Base File Window

 :material-menu: `Application`>`Service`>`Copilot`>`Knowledge Base File`